mrzealot/preprocessorblog/_posts/2023-01-06-henry-david-thoreau-walden.md

 Given the above statements, abstract thinking is not enough, so we'll get right into the nitty-gritty.
 For example, there is a concrete account of how much he lived on.
 The numbers themselves don't tell the uninitiated eye much -- at least, not without substantial historic and economic context, which I admittedly have very little of.
 But if we believe the author, it's very little.
 And I'm inclined to believe, because it's just basic groceries, plus what he himself produces.
 Add this food to his house, clothes, and forest-supplied fire, and we're done.

-Thoreau's basic philosophy is very different compared to what came before because he no longer looks at the positive side of everything.
+Thoreau's basic philosophy is very different compared to what was fashionable at the time because he no longer looks at the positive side of everything.
 Sure, you could have more, but what would you have to give *in return*?
 Is it worth it anyway?
 For him, freedom is worth much more than material comfort.
 Finally someone who appreciated the cost-benefit ratio instead of just the benefits.

 > [...] the cost of a thing is the amount of what I will call life which is required to be exchanged for it.